m1kadev/gijs6.nl/site/blog/fix-your-damn-sanity.md

 date: 2025-07-21
 ---

-# An OS to fix your damn sanity (and it's not fucking macOS)

 *This rant (sorry, I mean blog post) contains some strong language.
 Please don't take it personally.*

 <p id="os-message" style="display: none;"></p>